Totalus/WebDataFetcher/Readme.md

 A destination is a place where to send the data, for instance a database.
 The following destination types are currently available:

+- `console` : Print to console
-- `influxdb` : InfluxDB time series database
+- `influxdb` : InfluxDB v2 time series database
-- `console` : print to the console
+- `victoriaMetrics` : Victoria Metrics database

-To use a destination, it must be configured :
+To use a destination, it must first be configured:

 ```yaml
 # myConfig.yaml